-Born in Sydney but based in LA, Wax Motif is a reputed DJ & producer with numerous tracks and accomplishments under his belt.
+Born in Sydney but based in L.A., Wax Motif is a reputed DJ & producer with numerous tracks and accomplishments under his belt.
 Generally known to be the main orchestrator of the modern G-House sound, his productions and catalog far exceeds the aforementioned.
-With influences spanning from UK Bass, R&B, to disco, Alex Chien’s music will range across styles, to which is demonstrated with the numerous features with various A-list artist.
+With influences spanning from UK Bass and R&B to disco, Alex Chien’s music encompasses many styles.
+This is demonstrated by the numerous features Wax Motif has done with various A-list musical artists.

 What is a daily routine for Wax Motif?